the-events-calendar/the-events-calendar/readme.txt

 = [4.6.26.1] 2018-11-21 =

 * Fix - Resolved a compatibility issue with WordPress version 4.7.11 and earlier (our thanks to @placer69 and @earthnutvt for flagging this) [118627]
+* Language - 11 new strings added, 0 updated, 0 fuzzied, and 30 obsoleted

 = [4.6.26] 2018-11-13 =